webix-hub/docs/data/desktop/server_offline.md

 Offline support is implemented via three load and save modes:

-- **offline** and **cache** - both working with serverside data that is additionally stored locally;
+- **offline** and **cache** - both working with server-side data that is additionally stored locally;
 - **local** - works with local storage data only.

 ###Offline Mode

-Offline mode ensures that serverside data will be stored locally in browser and later on, the component will always try to reach server to get or save data BUT in case of failure, the data will be loaded from cache and stored in cache, accordingly.
-When you are connected again, all changed data should be derived from cache and sent to server (otherwise on next page refresh it will be replaced by outdated serverside data).
+Offline mode ensures that server-side data will be stored locally in browser and later on, the component will always try to reach server to get or save data BUT in case of failure, the data will be loaded from cache and stored in cache, accordingly.
+When you are connected again, all changed data should be derived from cache and sent to server (otherwise on next page refresh it will be replaced by outdated server-side data).

 Webix works with cache through its **webix.storage.local** interface.
 See the description of [caching logic](desktop/offline.md#app).